 Any licensed employee who has not been reemployed as a result of reduction of the teaching staff shall be considered for reemployment if a vacancy exists for which the teacher would qualify.
 Licensed employees who may be eligible for reemployment are required to notify the service center of their current address.
 The executive director will recommend to the board reinstatement of any teacher he/she deems qualified and able to serve the best interests of the service center.
 The board shall not be required to consider reinstatement of any teacher after a period of one year from the date of nonrenewal.

-Approved: 10/17/07 ©KASB.
-This material may be reproduced for use in Northeast Kansas Educational District #608.
-It may not be reproduced, either in whole or in part, in any form whatsoever, to be given, sold or transmitted to any person or entity including but not limited to another school district, organization, company or corporation without written permission from KASB.
-GBR Work Schedule (See J GFB) GBR Licensed personnel must be at their assigned area during each duty day.
+GBR Work Schedule (See J GFB) GBR

+Licensed personnel must be at their assigned area during each duty day.
 Any teacher who finds it necessary to leave while supervising students shall first secure approval from the principal.

+Work Schedules

-Work Schedules Licensed personnel are expected to follow the workday schedule of the building in which they are working.
+Licensed personnel are expected to follow the workday schedule of the building in which they are working.

 Itinerant staff will begin their day at the time teachers are expected to arrive at their first school, and end their day at the time teachers are permitted to leave at their last school.
 Work schedules for other employees shall be defined by the executive director consistent with the Fair Labor Standards Act (FLSA) and the provisions of this policy.

+Attendance Required

-Attendance Required Regular attendance is required of all employees subject to leave provisions in service center policy or the negotiated agreement, as appropriate.
+Regular attendance is required of all employees subject to leave provisions in district policy or the negotiated agreement, as appropriate.
 Excessive absences or tardiness, unauthorized leave or unexcused absences may result in disciplinary action including termination of employment.

-GBRC Professional Development (See GBRH and GAN) GBRC There shall be a program of professional development for employees, which meets minimum statutory and State Board of Education requirements.
+GBRC Professional Development (See GBRH and GAN) GBRC

+There shall be a program of professional development for employees, which meets minimum statutory and State Board of Education requirements.